hashicorp/raft-wal/README.md

  1. Write out the in-memory index of record offsets to an index frame.
- 2. Write a commit frame to validate all bytes appended in this final append (which probably inclided one or more records too to take the segment file over the limit).
+ 2. Write a commit frame to validate all bytes appended in this final append (which probably included one or more records that took the segment file over the limit).
- 3. Return the final MaxIndex and IndexStart to be stored in meta.db
+ 3. Return the final `IndexStart` to be stored in `wal-meta.db`

-Sealed files can have their indexes read directly on open from the IndexStart in meta.db so records can be looked but in constant time.
+Sealed files can have their indexes read directly on open from the IndexStart in `wal-meta.db` so records can be looked but in constant time.

 ## Log Lookup by Index

 For an unsealed segment we first lookup the offset in the in-memory index.

-For a sealed segment we can discover the index frame location from the meta data and then perform a read at the right location in the file to lookup the record's offset.
+For a sealed segment we can discover the index frame location from the metadata and then perform a read at the right location in the file to lookup the record's offset.
 Implementations may choose to cache or memory map the index array but we will initially just read the specific entry we need each time and assume the OS